biokraft/my-cursor-framework/01-Cursor-for-Everyone/05-Essential-Cursor-Settings.md

 This prevents the AI from deleting files automatically.
 It can still *suggest* `rm` commands, but you will have to approve them explicitly.
 This small change adds a crucial safety net, making Cursor much more stable for projects with large assets, without disrupting your workflow.

-### 6. Exclude Noisy Files with `.cursorignore` and Global Ignores
+### 6. Exclude Noisy Files with `.cursorignore`, `.gitignore`, and Global Ignores

 Keep large or irrelevant files out of prompts and indexing to improve accuracy and performance.

+- **By default, anything listed in your `.gitignore` is also ignored by Cursor.** This means common folders like `node_modules/`, `dist/`, and build artifacts are already excluded if they're in `.gitignore`.
-- Use a project-level `.cursorignore` to exclude folders like `node_modules/`, `dist/`, build artifacts, and large assets.
+- Use a project-level `.cursorignore` to further exclude files or folders that you don't want Cursor to index or consider, such as large assets or custom build outputs.
-- Configure user-level global ignore patterns in settings to apply across projects.
+- Configure user-level global ignore patterns in settings to apply exclusions across all your projects.

 ### 7. Background Agent Panel & Dashboard